cacct

 This can be achieved using the Sticky bit.

-By using the SETUID or SETGID bit on the executable, the binary will have privileges of the user or
+By using the SETUID bit on the executable, the binary will have privileges of the user

 user who invoked it.
 This way the privileges are only kept for a minimal time to read config file